 - Does not eat hard food.

 If you see these signs, then there is a good chance that your dog is suffering from a broken tooth.
-Your dog should undergo treatment as soon as possible before the tooth gets too sensitive and painful.
+Your dog should undergo dental treatment as soon as possible before the tooth gets too sensitive and painful.

 Treatment For Broken Tooth In Dogs